nkabbara/nkabbara.github.io/books/on-writing-well.md

 buy-url: https://a.co/d/5lHgNCe
 ---

-Writing is a powerful search mechanism-even when unpublished-that helps you understand your life's narrative.
+Writing is a powerful search mechanism—even when unpublished—that helps you understand your life's narrative.
 It'll help you work through some of life's hardest knocks: loss, grief, addiction, illness, failure and help you find understanding and solace.

 Writing is an act of Ego[^1].
 Just admit it and use its energy to propel you.
 Writing is also hard.
 You need to jump start your writing session just like a public speaker or a ballerina performs a ritual before their performance.
 Your writing ritual should induce among other things an ingredient of enjoyment.
 The reader must think that you're having a good time even if you're not.
 If you're unable to do this for today's writing session, revise today's work tomorrow when you're in a better mindset.
 But do today's work anyway.
 Improving is a matter of producing words daily.

+Writing is of two parts: carpentry and identity.
+Carpentry is your responsibility: grammar, syntax, simplicy, clarity, brevity.
+Keep improving on these and put in the hard work of materializing them.
+Identity is your personality.
+It's you being honest in writing.
+Showing who you are honestly and humanely.
+Sometimes called style.
+It is not something you can decorate your writing with after you've finished it.
+It's a core part of every sentence that you write.

 Remember this when afraid of writing (or any other endeavor): Every reduction of the unfamiliar will reduce your fear[^2].

 [^1]: different from egotistical.
-[^2]: this is so true and so easy to forget.
+[^2]: This is so true and so easy to forget.
 I'm planning a difficult hike in south of Patagonia.
 When I made the decision to do it, I got anxious.
 As I planned the trip more and uncovered my blind-spots, my anxiety started to ease.
 Simple things like trail names and their characteristics, the town, it's history, etc...
 Help tremendously.

 ## My Current Focus

 _The amount of things to pay attention to is overwhelming.
-Below are items than I plan to focus on and when I feel like I've mastered them, I'll replace them._
+Below are items that I plan to focus on and when I feel like I've mastered them, I'll replace them.
+Updated: 2025-03-27._

-1. Write clear, simple and brief English.
-Do so by removing all clutter.
-Do so by learning the carpentry of writing.
-2.
+1. Clear clutter from each sentence.
+See Clutter Checklist below.
+2. Make every sentence clear.
+See Clarity Checklist below.
+3. Make high level decisions about the work you're starting.
+See Core Decisions Checklist below.

+## Checklists

+_As I focus on an aspect, I turn it into a checklist to help me easily apply it to my writing.
+I build the checklists from the raw notes below when I need them._

+### Clutter Checklist
+1. Remove all words that are not doing any work.
+See clutter test below.
+2. Remove redundant adverbs and adjectives. e.g. Radio blared loudly.
+Yellow daffodils.
-3. c
+3. Shorten long words:
-4. d
-5. The quality of your article is proportional to the amount of material you've collected.
-Interviews and research.
+4. Remove clichés and replace with your own metaphors or more precise words e.g. Top brass: presidents, VPs, managers, owners, etc..
+5. Clutter test:
+    * Is every word doing new work?
+    * Can any thought be expressed with more economy?
+    * Is anything pompous, pretentious or faddish?
+    * Are you hanging on to something because you think it's beautiful?

+_There's a list of clutter examples below._

+### Clarity Checklist
+1. Convert passive construction to active construction e.g. "The common reaction is incredulous laughter" becomes "Most people just laugh with disbelief.".
+2. Disambiguate sentences that can be read in multiple ways.
+3. Unify pronouns in a sentence.
+4. Unify tense in a sentence.
+7. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been clearly demarcated between one sentence and the next.
+5. Clarify who is talking to whom when action takes place.
+6. Make sure sentence B, logically follows sentence A.
+8. Clarity test:
+    * What am I trying to say?
+    * Then ask, have I said it?
+    * Is it clear for someone encountering the subject for the first time?

+### Core Decisions Checklist
+_Before you begin your writing, some core decisions need to be made and stuck to.
+That will establish the unity of your work.
+Unity is the anchor of good writing and communicates confidence to your readers: the author is in charge here._
+1. What ONE provocative thought do I want to bring through to the reader after he's done reading?
+This decision affects several others like tone and attitude and will help with what route you should follow and what destination you hope to reach.
+1. Unity of pronoun: first person (participant), second person (advice, teaching) or third person (reporter).
+2. Unity of tense: popular past tense?
+Workable present tense?
+Pick one as the principle tense and use the past, present and hypothetical future when needed, but also come back to your principle tense.
+3. Unity of tone: formal, casual, earnest, understated, or humorous (amongst others).
+4. Capacity: reporter, provider of information, average man.
+5. Style: Impersonal and reportorial, personal, but formal, personal and casual.
+6. Attitude: detached, amused, judgemental, involved or ironic.
+7. How much do I want to cover?
+(Reduce, reduce, reduce).

+**Caveat:** Don't let the material control your unity.
+Your decisions should control it.
+But as you're writing, you might find out that the writing is leading you into a better path than what you've decided on.
+Don't be a prisoner to your plan.
+Change your strategy.
+Go back to the material that is using the former decisions and rewrite it to match the better unity.

 ## Notes

 Your process of writing doesn't matter as long as it produces words.
 Even your subject matter doesn't matter.
 What matters is writing that shows your humanity to the reader: what drew you to the subject?
 What baggage are you bringing along?
 How did it change you?

 Simple writing is stripping every sentence down to its simplest form.
-Good sentence checklist:
+Good form checklist:
-1. Ensure that your busiest reader can understand it from a first reading.
-1. Remove all useless words.
-3. Remove redundant adverbs and adjectives.
-4. Remove clichés.
-2. Shorten long words.
-4. Convert passive construction to active construction.
-4. Disambiguate sentences that can be read in multiple ways.
-5. Unify pronouns in a sentence.
-6. Unify tense in a sentence.
-7. Clarify who is talking to whom when action takes place.
-9. Check usage of words you're not sure about.
+1. Check usage of words you're not sure about.
-8. Make sure sentence B, logically follows sentence A.
-11. If shifts exist-in subject, tense, tone, emphasis, time, place, mood-that they have been clearly demarcated between one sentence and the next.
 12. Alter sequence when necessary: improve narrative by moving timely information to the right place: should I have let the reader know this earlier in the sentence?
 13. Appeal to the eye: vary sentence and paragraph length.
 14. Appeal to the ear: improve rhythm after reading with your ear.